balfieri/aws/README.md

 delete_inst i-nnn
 </pre>

-<p>For the example.sh script earlier, we may do something as simple as:</p>
+<p>For the example.sh script earlier, we may do something as simple as the following to
+see the final result printed to stdout, which goes in /var/log/cloud-init-output.log on the instance:</p>
 <pre>
-on_inst i-nnn cat /var/log/cloud-init-output.log .
+on_inst i-nnn cat /var/log/cloud-init-output.log
 </pre>

 <p>